bliss-platform/bliss-4i/articles/CLI Convention.md

+---

-# CLI Convention for The Bliss Runtime
+title: CLI Convention for Bliss

+---

 For Platform bliss-4i\
 7 December 2025